- Friday 20 August 2021

 The Refugees, Borders and Immigration Summit will take place in the city of Malmö, Sweden.
 The theme of the Summit falls within the topic Borders, Decolonialization and Racism, one of the 10 topics of the Human Rights Forum.

-The Summit is taking place in Malmö, but the focus of the event itself is international and will target transnational situations.
-In close cooperation with executive partners Rainbow Railroad, ORAM, Amnesty International and Human Rights Watch with the strong support of regional organizations working with the LGBTI+ refugee community and UNHCR, we are aiming for an inclusive event, covering contemporary situations and discussions, putting people with lived experiences at the center.
+The program is planned in close collaboration with executive partners Rainbow Railroad, ORAM Refugee, Human Rights Watch, Amnesty International with strong support from regional organizations working with the LGBTQIA+ refugee community and the UNHCR.
+We are aiming for an inclusive event, covering contemporary situations and discussions, putting people with lived experiences at the center.

-We aim for a diverse range of speakers and participants comprising individuals with lived experiences (mainly refugees), activists, elected officials from different parts of the world, government ministers from the Nordic region and officials from international organizations.
+We aim for a diverse range of speakers and participants comprising individuals with lived experiences, activists, elected officials from different parts of the world, government ministers from the Nordic region and officials from international organizations.

 Amsterdam Rainbow Dress